Dota 2 Pro Guide

-Multiplayer Online Battle Arenas are games that host a three laned map, outfitted with multiple defensive buildings in each lane, and a main base on either side of the map connected by the lanes and a neutral Jungle territory with creeps that offer gold and or experience.
-There are two teams of five that all select from a pool of Characters to play.
-What makes Dota 2, Dota 2, is the huge variety of playable characters and the multitude of items able to be made, affecting various stats each character has.
+Multiplayer Online Battle Arenas are games that host a three laned map, outfitted with multiple defensive buildings in each lane, and a main base on either side of the map connected by the lanes and a neutral Jungle territory with creeps that offer gold and experience.
+There are two teams of five that all select from a pool of characters to play.
+What makes Dota 2 what it is, is the huge variety of playable characters and the multitude of items able to be made, affecting various stats each character has.

 While MOBAs are all rooted in Dota’s ancestry, they all raise unique gameplay that is always somewhat different and relatively new because of the diversity.
 Even Dota 2 wandered off the beaten path of it’s father game, just a little less than some other MOBAs.
-The Objective of the game is to be the first team to destroy the enemy team’s base.
-It is one of the few games where the objective actually isn’t kill as many as you can.
+The objective of the game is to be the first team to destroy the enemy team’s base.
+Killing your enemies is beneficial, but not the main objective itself.
 However the teamfights and solo kills add a lot to the excitement of the game itself.

-All the Characters in a MOBA have a basic attack and a kit of spells, three that are all pretty average and work well with a specific type of playstyle, and one ability that is often capable of the “game changing” title.
-Dota 2 is famous for its ability to have created so many Heros with very unique kits that don’t often overlap with other Heros.
-Yes some are always going to be similar, but Dota has really made this occurrence rare and when it does occur, they twist it a little bit to fit the unique category.
+All the characters in a MOBA have a basic attack and a kit of spells, three that are all pretty average and work well with a specific type of playstyle, and one ability that is often capable of the “game changing” title.
+Dota 2 is famous for its ability to have created so many heroes with very unique kits that don’t often overlap with other heroes.
+Some are of course going to be similar, but Dota has really made this occurrence rare and when it does occur, they twist it a little bit to fit the unique category.

-The map is also littered with waves of creeps that are essentially players’ main source of income.
-Killing creeps gives gold which buys items to improve your Hero.
+The map is also littered with waves of AI creeps that are essentially players’ main source of income.
+Killing creeps gives gold, which is then used to buy items to strengthen your hero.
 Whether you are on the Radiant or Dire side of the map, you will be facing waves of creeps as well as the ones camping out in the neutral areas.

-Dota is the father of MOBAs and while it may not be the first born of all the Esports, it is the star child.
+Dota is the father of MOBAs and while it may not be the first born of all the esports, it has risen to the top with a massive and fanatic following.
 If you haven't played it as of yet, there is always a first time for everything, and you won’t regret playing it once you’ve learned all the little ins and outs that come with the full experience of the game.
-Make sure to check out the rest of our guides when you’re looking to get a bit more serious about playing, or just learn to have fun with one of the most successful games ever launched.
+Make sure to check out the rest of our guides when you’re looking to get a bit more serious about playing, watching or betting on the game.

 By clicking any link on this page you are giving your consent for us to set cookies